avkonst/hookstate/docs/index/docs/04-nested-state.md

 ### Splicing elements

-Use `Array.prototype.splice` function to remove, replace or delete elements.
+Use the `Array.prototype.splice` function to remove, replace or delete elements.
 In particular, this can be used to prepend new elements to an array value:

 ```tsx
 const state = useState([3000, 4000])